nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Examples: `list /recur /category food /from 02-11-2024 /to 04-11-2024`

+---

+## Storage

 ### Save data to files: `save`

-Works the same way as normal expenses.
+Saves data to files and stores them in a directory of your choice.

+Format: `save [/expenseList EXPENSE_FILE_PATH] [/categoryInfo CATEGORY_FILE_PATH] [/recurringExpenseList RECUR_FILE_PATH]`

+Notes:
+- If nothing at all is specified, it loads from the default paths:
+  - `EXPENSE_FILE_PATH = "expenses_data.csv"`
+  - `CATEGORY_FILE_PATH = "category_spending_limit.csv"`
+  - `RECUR_FILE_PATH = "recurring_expenses_data.csv"`
+- If some of the fields are specified, only the corresponding field(s) are saved.
+- The save files are designed to be human-readable and editable.
+Be careful of the syntax while editing!
+- Users are allowed to save to paths with their desired file extension in the csv file format.
+  - They do not have to save to a `.csv` file. (e.g. they can save to `expenses_data.txt`)

+Examples:
+- `save`                         saves all data to the default paths.
+- `save /expenseList ./data.csv` saves only the expenseList to `./data.csv`.

 ### Load data from files: `load`

+Loads data from files into the app.

+Format: `load [/expenseList EXPENSE_FILE_PATH] [/categoryInfo CATEGORY_FILE_PATH] [/recurringExpenseList RECUR_FILE_PATH]`

+Notes:
+- If nothing at all is specified, it loads from the default paths:
+  - `EXPENSE_FILE_PATH = "expenses_data.csv"`
+  - `CATEGORY_FILE_PATH = "category_spending_limit.csv"`
+  - `RECUR_FILE_PATH = "recurring_expenses_data.csv"`
+- It clears existing data on read for ease of usage.
+- On read failure, it loads whatever it could read from the corrupted files.
+- Users are allowed to load from files with their desired file extension, as long as it follows the csv file format.
+  - They do not have to load from `.csv` files (e.g. they can load from `expenses_data.txt`)
-On top of working the same way as normal expenses, this command also checks whether a recurring expense is past its due date and adds it as a normal expense to the expense list.
+- For recurring expenses, It checks whether a recurring expense is past its due date and adds it as a normal expense to the expense list.

+Examples:
+- `load`                         loads data from the default paths.
+- `load /expenseList ./data.csv` loads only the expenseList from `./data.csv`.

 ---